 - automatically synchronised to your enroment if your a enrolled at the University of Sydney

-- arranged by BCA Coordinating Office staff, in consultation with the IT Dept, if you are enrolled at BCA Universities of Newcastle, Queensland, Macquarie, Melbourne, Monash and Adelaide.
+- arranged by BCA Coordinating Office staff, in consultation with the IT Dept, if you are enrolled at BCA Universities of Queensland, Macquarie, Melbourne, Monash and Adelaide.

 The IT Dept are very vigilent about online security.
 We do our best to absorb the more time-consuming excesses associated with this process but if, after we have contacted you with login details, you are still having trouble accessing your sites, please don't hesitate to contact us.